obilearns2rock/testmanager/README.md

 Manage questions and answer pool

 #TODO
-1) Add content and uploads directory to the root folder for uploads to work
+1) Add content and uploads directory to the root folder for uploads to work<br/>
 2) Run npm install to install all the dependencies